ViorelBusuioc/ViorelBusuioc/README.md

 - 👋 Hi, I’m @ViorelBusuioc
-- 👀 I’m interested in Java Spring and SQL development
+- 👀 I’m interested in Java Spring and JavaScript React development
-- 🌱 I’m currently learning JavaScript and Angular/React
+- 🌱 I’m currently learning Python and ML
 - 💞️ I’m looking to collaborate on programming related projects
 - 📫 You can reach me at busuiocviorel.ro@gmail.com